Buy vs. Licence: Who Should Have Ownership of Software Source Code?

 Lower costs

 The most straightforward benefit of developer-owned software source code is that it significantly lowers costs in what can already be an expensive purchase.
 Although the client may have to purchase additional code upgrades later down the line, these are likely to be few and far between.
+Additionally, licensed source code is valuable for learning purposes, as it allows developers to share and study code, enhancing their programming skills through practical examples.

 Clients are able to have a clearer understanding of all the costs associated with their new application, and can then develop budgets accordingly.
 However, if the client then goes on to sell their project or application, they may run into difficulties regarding intellectual property and software development regulations.
+Moreover, understanding the output generated by the source code is crucial for cost-effective software development, as it helps in evaluating the efficiency and functionality of the application.

 Pro tip: SaaS, custom application licensing, and low-code applications are all lower-cost than custom source code ownership — however, they have varying degrees of flexibility.
 Read our blog on power apps vs custom builds vs SaaS to learn which solution might be the best fit for your business.